james-cole/brainageR/README.md

 The model performance on the held-out test data (with random assignment to training and test) is as follows: Pearson's correlation between chronological age and brain-predicted age: r = 0.973, mean absolute error = 3.933 years, R^2 = 0.946.
 While a bias has been reported in terms of a correlation between chronological age and the brain-age difference, in this GPR model the correlation in the test set was r = -0.005.
 Hence, the model DOES NOT automatically correct predictions for a statistical dependency on chronological age.
 It is still recommend to use age as a covariate in future analysis that used brain-prediced age difference (brain-PAD) as the outcome measure.

 ### Citations
-This model has yet to be used in a publication as of 16/08/2018, however the training dataset and general approach have been used before.
-So if you use this software, please cite one or more of the following papers:
+This model has yet to be used in a publication as of 30/09/2019, however some of the training dataset and general approach have been used before.
+So if you use this software, please consider citing one or more of the following papers:
 * Cole JH, Ritchie SJ, Bastin ME, Valdes Hernandez MC, Munoz Maniega S, Royle N et al. Brain age predicts mortality.
 Molecular psychiatry 2018; 23: 1385-1392.
 * Cole JH, Poudel RPK, Tsagkrasoulis D, Caan MWA, Steves C, Spector TD et al. Predicting brain age with deep learning from raw imaging data results in a reliable and heritable biomarker.
 NeuroImage 2017; 163C: 115-124.
 * Cole JH, Leech R, Sharp DJ, for the Alzheimer's Disease Neuroimaging Initiative.
 Prediction of brain age suggests accelerated atrophy after traumatic brain injury.
 Ann Neurol 2015; 77(4): 571-581.